 Foster strong network relationships.

-You should never think of your business relationships as “purely professional.”
-It is true that you want to keep up a certain decorum when you are interacting with your clients and partners, but you also want to put people at ease and let them know that you think of them as people.
-Fostering strong network relationships, you can strengthen your business overall and prevent the problems that will otherwise become major pain points later on.
+You should never think of your business relationships as “professional.”
+It is true that you want to keep up a certain decorum when you are interacting with your clients and partners.
+But you also want to put people at ease and let them know that you think of them as people.
+Fostering strong network relationships, you can strengthen your business and prevent.
+The problems that will otherwise become major pain points later on.

 Building your property management business will require finesse.
 You will find yourself thinking on your toes more often than not, which is why it is critical to pre-determine everything that you can pre-determine and create as much “thinking on your toes” space for yourself as possible.
 Expect that more challenges will always wait somewhere over the horizon, and the neater you can tie up your loose ends today, the better you prepare yourself to keep building (and avoid stalling).